Surbhi-Kohli/JSModulesAndWebpack/JSModules/CommonJSModule.md

             }
             exports.bar = bar;
 If module a is imported first then, in line i, module b gets a’s exports object before the exports are added to it.
 Therefore, b cannot access a.foo in its top level, but that property exists once the execution of a is finished.
 If bar() is called afterwards then the method call in line ii works.

+Note that circular dependencies are explicitly supported in ES6 modules because they are static.
+They have no evaluation order.
+So the only time they fail is in certain build tools and runtime tools that attempt to translate them into something more linear, such as classic Node CommonJS require statements.
 #### Simple Syntax

 To avoid loading the same module multiple times, require keeps a store (cache) of already loaded modules.